The OSI 7 Layer Model

-By the mid 1980's, these companies began to experience growing pains from all the expansions they had made.
+By the mid-1980's, these companies began to experience growing pains from all the expansions they had made.
 It became harder for networks that used different specifications and implementations to communicate with each other.
-They realized that they needed to move away from proprietary networking systems.
+They realised that they needed to move away from proprietary networking systems.

 To address the problem of networks being incompatible and unable to communicate with each other, the International Organization for Standardization (ISO) researched network schemes like DECNET, SNA, and TCP/IP in order to find a set of rules.
 As a result of this research, the ISO created a network model that would help vendors create networks that would be compatible with, and operate with, other networks.

 The OSI reference model, released in 1984, was the descriptive scheme they created.
 It provided vendors with a set of standards that ensured greater compatibility and interoperability between the various types of network technologies that were produced by the many companies around the world.

 The OSI model is the primary model for network communications.
 Although there are other models in existence, most network vendors, today, relate their products to the OSI model, especially when they want to educate users on the use of their products.
 They consider it the best tool available for teaching people about sending and receiving data on a network.